keyboardio/Chrysalis/README.md

 ## Supported operating systems

-Chrysalis is primarily developed under Linux, but we target all three major operating systems, and test our releases on Windows and macOS too.
-That said, our testing is done on **Ubuntu** 18.04 LTS, **Windows** 10, and **macOS** Mojave.
+Chrysalis is primarily developed under Linux and macOS, but we target and test on recent releases of Windows as well.

+We generally support the most recent long-term-support releases of Ubuntu and Fedora, as well as the current releases of macOS and Windows 11.
+While we expect Chrysalis to work well on other recent releases of macOS, Windows, and major Linux distributions, our support resources are pretty limited and we may not be able to chase down problems that we can't reproduce on a current operating system release.

 The protocol Chrysalis uses to communicate with the keyboard requires USB serial support, which is known to be problematic on Windows prior to Windows 10.

+Some Linux distributions package and build Chrysalis with changes that cause it not to work correctly.
+If you're having trouble with a vendor-packaged Chrysalis, we recommend that you try the latest release distributed by the project.

 ## Installation